 Step 1: Review Your Job Description

 Title matters far less than job function, so keep your skills in mind.
 I work with some companies that get caught in compensating for titles, and while company culture or client-facing perspectives matter, titles should correlate little to pay.
-(Tip: Ensure your job description accurately describes the essential functions, responsibilities and requirements you perform!)
+(Tip: Ensure your job description accurately describes the essential functions, responsibilities, and requirements you perform!)

 Step 2: Compare the Data

 Find comparable descriptions in at least three statistically sound compensation surveys.
 You can use the Department of Labor’s complementary compensation data on O*NET Online.
-Also refer to associations, industry groups or paid compensation sources.
+Also refer to associations, industry groups, or paid compensation sources.
 Be cautious about data that does not include a description or survey methodology explaining how and when the data was collected!

 Step 3: Do the Math

 Any survey data you reference should be averaged to determine a market rate.
 Use this rate to divide your annual salary by annual market average.
 This is called a “compa/ratio.”
-Compensation analysts use these ratios to identify jobs that are underpaid, matching or overpaid compared to the market.
+Compensation analysts use these ratios to identify jobs that are underpaid, matching, or overpaid compared to the market.

 How do you use a compa/ratio?
 Pay best practice should fall within 20% of market price, so a comp/ratio of .8 to 1.2 is competitive.
-A compa/ratio of 1.0 is perfectly aligned to the market.
+A compa/ratio of 1.0 is perfectly aligned with the market.

 Keep in Mind

 It’s always important to know what your skills are worth, and your employer should know how their rates match up so they can stay competitive.
-Use this data to properly advocate for your compensation and to help your employer stay up-to-date in your industry.
+Use this data to advocate for your compensation properly and to help your employer stay up-to-date in your industry.